In beat with the city

 Check out our socials!

 As a journal with a geographic foundation, acknowledging the origins of the land in which we are situated is of the utmost importance.
-At Pulse, we recognize that the land on which we operate is the traditional territory of Indigenous peoples, including the Haudenosaunee and Anishinaabeg.
+At PULSE, we recognize that the land on which we operate is the traditional territory of Indigenous peoples, including the Haudenosaunee and Anishinaabeg.
 In addition to acknowledging the ancestral origins of land, it is our collective responsibility to be aware of the atrocities committed against Indigenous peoples in this country and beyond.
 In Quebec, at least 11 residential schools were operational, with the closest one to McGill being just outside of Quebec City, in La Tuque.
-We at Pulse encourage our readers to be aware of Canada's colonial history and contribute towards the continuous and everlasting reconciliation process.
+We at PULSE encourage our readers to be aware of Canada's colonial history and contribute towards the continuous and everlasting reconciliation process.

 Land acknowledgement